 I write down what I witness into a notebook, which I carry around with me all the time, and turn them into lyrics.
 I generally observe society and people, the inspiration for the songs comes from ordinary life, really and I usually write rather symbolic stories and the lyrics and music are usually generated at the same time

 Give us some background to your latest release.

 We released our third studio album Highwater on December 1st last month.
 The reaction has been great.
 The reviews have been great and encouraging.
 Many of the songs from the album have received airplay all over the world and many of the songs can be found on top ten radio charts all over the world.
 So many cool things have happened in such a short time.
 We are really happy about all of this.

 Could you give us some insight to the themes and premise behind it and its songs.

 Highwater has ten different stories that tell about change in people and society these days, love and history; history that we must not forget.
 Sometimes everything seems so clear and clean, but there are always things on the other side, about these things have been Highwater done.

 Are you a band which goes into the studio with songs pretty much in their final state or prefer to develop them as you record?

-Tell us about the live side to the band, presumably as for most, when Shadowplay truly come alive.
+Tell us about the live side to the band, presumably the favourite aspect of the band?

 It is not easy for any new band to make an impact regionally let alone nationally and further afield.
-How have you found it your neck of the woods?
+How have you found it?